 Inspired by John Muir.
 An activity guide inspired by the life and practices of world famous naturalist, John Muir, Designed for children in third, fourth or fifth grades.
 A standalone complement to the teachers field study guide described below, Through the Eyes of John Muir,Practices in Environmental Stewardship.

 Select check out to order your copy.
+All books include an extra $5 fee to cover sales tax and shipping.
 Features a short biography and a series of 27 fun activities and meaningful action steps invites readers to:

 – Reflect on John Muir’s thoughts and inspiring quotes about the natural world and our connection to it.